elem-app/spaceport/README.md

 Enter the executable spec.
 It is a semi-structured break-down of _expected behavior_ into clear, imperative steps.
 Each step precisely describes what action should a user take and what outcome should be observed.

-For example, this is a feature spec:
+For example, this can be a feature spec:

 - Spaceport CLI allows users to initialize a workspace